wp-plugins/wpsso/readme.txt

 = 2.0 =

 Underlying code improvements, individual image dimension options for all Twitter Card formats, a few minor bug fixes for 'Meta Tag Preview' values.

-= 1.22.2 =

-Maintenance release to fix two minor issues.

-= 1.22.1 =

-A minor update to fix a variable name used when upgrading the plugin options.

-= 1.22.0 =

-Expanded the Website Topic list in the SSO General settings, new constants, small code improvements.

-= 1.21.0 =

-Moved NextGEN Gallery support to Pro version, added support for JetPack Photon, added support for WordPress SEO "Force Transport" option.